Administrative Suspension for DUI

 The answer is – it depends.
 Under Florida Statute 322.2615(16), the “department shall invalidate a suspension for driving with an unlawful blood-alcohol level or breath-alcohol level imposed under this section if the suspended person is found not guilty at trial of an underlying violation of s.
 316.193.”

-If you allegedly refused the breath test, however, the DHSMV will not invalidate the suspension even after a “not guilty” verdict at trial.
+However, if you allegedly refused the breath test, the DHSMV will not invalidate the suspension even after a “not guilty” verdict at trial.

 Who is Not Eligible for a Hardship License in Florida